bckfilip/katacoda-scenarios/test-scenario/step2.md

-We first need to CD into the directory
+Starting off we first need to CD into the correct directory

 `cd example`{{execute}}